anki-code/xontrib-sh/README.md

 Use shells list carefully!
 If you have an idea how to improve the shell detection pull requests are welcome!

 ## Links
-* This xontrib is a part of [ergopack](https://github.com/anki-code/xontrib-ergopack) - the pack of ergonomic xontribs.
+* This package is the part of [ergopack](https://github.com/anki-code/xontrib-ergopack) - the pack of ergonomic xontribs.
 * This package was created with [xontrib cookiecutter template](https://github.com/xonsh/xontrib-cookiecutter).